PaulBC/grid-sat-solver/README.md

 - Assign region of grid cells using picture format (e.g. using `.` `*` `?`)
 - Add auxiliary variables to template.
 E.g. `STATOR <- G O` would force STATOR true if booth cell and successor are live.
 A cardinality bound on stators (one for each cell) could eliminate trivial solutions.
+- Extensions to syntax, such as expressing cardinality or symmetry in the input file.
+I have mostly avoided this because it is hard to know where to stop, and it is possible to do many of these things very concisely in Python.

 Note: I am not primarily targeting Conway's Game of Life (CGOL), since there are many competing search applications.
 Right now, I am more interested in laying out tiles with symmetries, hence my focus on which features